 06 of 09

-It's but a handful of feet higher than shoreline, yet the skyline view Old Port boat spa Bota Bota offers is spectacular.
+It's but a handful of feet higher than shoreline, yet the skyline view from the Old Port boat spa Bota Bota is spectacular.

 Spend the morning, afternoon, or evening getting a massage and moving through the water circuit fashioned in the spirit of traditional Nordic baths, pausing every so often for a view of abandoned industrial buildings to one side and Old Montreal to the other.
 Bota Bota isn't one of Montreal's top spas for nothing.
 Open year-round, including in winter months.Continue to 7 of 9 below.